ARISE-Initiative/robomimic/docs/datasets/d4rl.md

 # D4RL

 ## Overview
-The [D4RL](https://arxiv.org/abs/2004.07219) benchmark provides a set of locomotion tasks and demonstration datasets.
+The [D4RL](https://arxiv.org/abs/2004.07219) benchmark set of tasks provide a set of locomotion tasks and collected demonstration data.

 ## Downloading